-My oldest is a night owl worse than I am, and just lies in bed every night till 11 or 12, waiting to fall asleep.
+My oldest is a major night owl, and just lies in bed every night till 11 or 12, waiting to fall asleep.
 She’s been like that since she was a toddler!

-My ten year old still climbs into bed with me multiple times a night because she can’t stay asleep.
+My middle schooler still climbs into bed with me multiple times a night because she can’t stay asleep.
 She’s also been doing this since toddler age.

 When will this insanity stop??
 I feel badly for my kids who are not getting the healthiest night of rest, and honestly, it’s wearing on me, too.

-Sarah Vanhouten FNP works in the Sleep Medicine Center at Metro Health – University of Michigan and is no stranger to kids with sleep problems.
+Sarah Vanhouten, FNP works in the Sleep Medicine Center at University of Michigan Health-West and is no stranger to kids with sleep problems.
 She has some practical advice on things you can do at home to help your kids get better sleep.

 Signs Your Kid May not be Getting Enough Sleep

-Does your child show any of the following signs?
+Does your child show any of these signs?
 If so, it may be time to address underlying issues with their sleep.

 “When a (child) does not get enough sleep on a regular basis we can see… the emergence of mental/physical health concerns,” says VanHouten.
 “Things such as headaches, hypertension, irritability, trouble concentrating, depression and obesity.